datanav/docs/self-hosted.rst

 ..
 INFO::

     *.sesam.io and *.sesam.cloud can be replaced with IPs 137.116.234.60 and 13.74.166.9.
-We do not reccomend doing this as these IPs are subject to change at any time.
+We do not recommend doing this as these IPs are subject to change at any time.

 Installation
 ------------